 Read on to discover absolutely everything you need to know for the ultimate day at Canyonlands National Park, including when to visit, how to get there and where to stay nearby, COVID closures and park health measures, essential packing list, and a super detailed 1-day itinerary with all the best viewpoints and hikes.

-Check out other posts in my 1-day National Park series:
+Check out other posts in my 1-day National Park & Public Land series: